Active Listening and A Questioning Mindset: A Powerful Combination

 - I see you have several accounts with us, which of these are of greatest importance to you?

 - What is the impact to your portfolio if you maintain your current savings path?

 - If you could offer assistance to your children’s college fund, what would that mean to you?

-Listening is Part of Questioning
+Listening is Part of Asking Good Sales Questions

 You won’t find out what someone values if you’re not listening.
 This seems like an obvious point, but active listening is a skill, and it’s one that often goes by the wayside when a salesperson is following a script or checking off mental boxes about what comes next or what product features they want to go over.
 This can be a common trap for inside sales or customer service professionals, particularly those who work off of call scripts.